 Join us for Chef Emily Seaman's ode to Israeli home cooking.
-Every Thursday and Friday night at 7:30pm, we’re serving a three-course, family-style meal that changes with the seasons and is inspired by the vibrant, soulful and exotic flavors of the Israeli table.
+Every Thursday night at 7:30pm, we’re serving a three-course, family-style meal that changes with the seasons and is inspired by the vibrant, soulful and exotic flavors of the Israeli table.

 The meal begins (as every meal should) with hummus, house-baked pita and a dizzying array of vegetable salads.
 The entrée, whether it’s lamb shanks braised with Moroccan spices and borlotti beans, or slow roasted short ribs with coffee and Yemenite spice, will make you long for the Israeli grandmother you never knew you had.
 Save room for dessert (you’re too skinny).

 The meal is $45 per person and is all-inclusive, excluding beverages (which consist of some really cool Israeli wines, as well as draft beer and a cocktail or two).